 - Any car which is pushed into its pit garage during the sessions in which it is allowed to participate will have all of its times deleted until that point and will not be able to take any further part in the qualifying session (for example, a car pushed into the garage during its first session will not be able to take part in the second session).
 This does not apply at the end of Q2 for GT3 cars while under Parc Fermé.
-The Clerk of the Course will give instructions as to when GT4 cars are allowed into the working lane. - No fuel can be added or removed from the cars - No computers can be connected to the cars from the start of each category session to the end of Parc Fermé.
-This includes connecting data sticks, adding or removing data cards as well as wireless connections of any kind from the Team/pit to the car. - No blowers or fans may be used on or near the car. - Skates may be used to move cars in the working lane during or between qualifying periods for each category but must not be used to put the car into Parc Fermé at the end of Q2 for GT3 or Q4 for GT4 cars. - No external batteries may be plugged in. - Only the following work can take place on the car; - o Cleaning windscreens (inside and outside) and mirrors. - o Changing tyres. - o Changing Drivers. - o Checking and adjusting tyre pressures. - o Engine fluids may be replenished; fluids used for replenishment must conform to the same specification as the original fluid. - o Removing dirt, gravel or grass from the radiator. - o Adjusting mirrors or other similar adjustments for safety reasons. - o Repair of genuine accident damage with the approval of the Eligibility Scrutineer.
+The Clerk of the Course will give instructions as to when GT4 cars are allowed into the working lane.

+- No fuel can be added or removed from the cars - No computers can be connected to the cars from the start of each category session to the end of Parc Fermé.
+This includes connecting data sticks, adding or removing data cards as well as wireless connections of any kind from the Team/pit to the car. - No blowers or fans may be used on or near the car. - Skates may be used to move cars in the working lane during or between qualifying periods for each category but must not be used to put the car into Parc Fermé at the end of Q2 for GT3 or Q4 for GT4 cars. - No external batteries may be plugged in. - Only the following work can take place on the car; - Cleaning windscreens (inside and outside) and mirrors. - Changing tyres, including placing tyres in the heating cupboard in case of a red signal - Changing Drivers. - Checking and adjusting tyre pressures. - Engine fluids may be replenished; fluids used for replenishment must conform to the same specification as the original fluid. - Removing dirt, gravel or grass from the radiator. - Adjusting mirrors or other similar adjustments for safety reasons. - Repair of genuine accident damage with the approval of the Eligibility Scrutineer.